thibautbadoual/Titanic_Machine_Learning_Pyspark/README.md

 # Titanic_Machine_Learning_Pyspark

-Data science and machine learning with PySpark
+Application of the tools of machine learning with PySpark to predict which passengers survived the titanic tragedy.